RM220507/customstartcommands/README.md

 # customstartcommands README

-This is a really small extension that allows you to configure specific start commands for each
+This is a really small extension that allows you to configure specific start commands for each workspace to start projects.

 ## Features

-Describe specific features of your extension including screenshots of your extension in action.
-Image paths are relative to this README file.

-For example if there is an image subfolder under your extension project workspace:

-\!\[feature X\]\(images/feature-x.png\)

-> Tip: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
-We recommend short, focused animations that are easy to follow.
+Define a custom command which can be triggered either through a keybind (default is `Ctrl+Alt+R`), a button on the status bar, or the `customstartcommands.start` command.

 ## Requirements

-If you have any requirements or dependencies, add a section describing those and how to install and configure them.
+There are no additional requirements for this extension.

 ## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-For example:

 This extension contributes the following settings:

-* `myExtension.enable`: Enable/disable this extension.
-* `myExtension.thing`: Set to `blah` to do something.
+* `customstartcommands.start_command`: The command to be executed on trigger.

 ## Known Issues

 Currently, there are no knownn issues.
-If you discover anything please create a new issue on this project's [GitHub page]().
+If you discover anything please create a new issue on this project's [GitHub page](https://github.com/RM220507/customstartcommands).

 ## About Me